 The routes are generally consistent, but on the odd occasion do vary.

 Please review our Etiquette to Group Riding page to educate yourself on riding safely with a bunch.

-Wednesdays: Ride leaves 5:30am from the bus shelter opposite Bike Addiction, but an easy recovery ride.
+Wednesday AM: Social or recovery ride.
 This is a popular day for our C and D Grade riders along with our female club riders.
 We recommend that riders commence in this group for the morning rides before progressing to the Tuesday/Thursday rides in order to learn the route and to get comfortable within the group.
 Riders should keep the pace steady and ensure that they aren’t surging at times where the group may be splintering – such as Hospital Hill – if in doubt ease up at the front.
 This etiquette reflects that it is a training ride and not a race.

 Monday: Recovery day.
 No formal rides planned.

 Don’t forget to wear your club kit on the morning rides.
 We want to see you represent the MWCC blue!